- Keywords:HIV/AIDS, sexual health, S263-social-psychology, S290-social-medicine

 Christiana Nöstlinger was trained as a clinical and health psychologist at the University of Vienna and completed her PhD in 1989.
 She obtained a postdoctoral fellowship to specialize in behavioral and psychosexual research at the HIV-Center for Clinical and Behavioral Studies, Columbia University (New York).

-She held various positions as clinical psychologist, researcher and lecturer, and worked as a consultant to various European and international organizations in Austria, Switzerland and the Netherlands.
-Since 2000 she works at ITM, leading several social science research projects.
-This has included the scientific coordination of the Eurosupport projects (Eurosupport projects 4-6), leading the evaluation work-package of the European Joint Action "Quality Action: Improving the Quality of HIV Prevention in Europe", and the prevention work-package of Sialon II (all funded through the European Public Health Projects funded by the European Public Health Programme/CHAFEA).
+She was professor of Clinical and Health Psychology at the University of Vienna between 2016-2018.
+Before she held various positions as a clinical psychologist, researcher, and lecturer, and worked as a consultant to various European and international organizations in Austria, Switzerland and the Netherlands.
+Since 2005 she works at ITM, leading several social science research projects.
+This has included the social science component of research on pre_Exposure Prophylaxis (PrEP), scientific coordination of the Eurosupport projects (Eurosupport projects 4-6), leading the evaluation work-package of the European Joint Action "Quality Action: Improving the Quality of HIV Prevention in Europe", and the prevention work-package of Sialon II (all funded through the European Public Health Projects funded by the European Public Health Programme/CHAFEA).
 She developed and evaluated HIV prevention projects in the South (e.g. Kenya, Uganda) targeting adolescents living with HIV.
-She is also the coordinator of Flemish Programme "HIV prevention and sexual health promotion for sub-Saharan African migrants living in Flanders" (commissioned by the Flemish Ministry of Public Health, Well-being and the Family).
+She is also the coordinator of the Flemish Programme "HIV prevention and sexual health promotion for sub-Saharan African migrants living in Flanders" (commissioned by the Flemish Ministry of Public Health, Well-being and the Family).

-Her area of expertise relates to social science and behavioral research on human (sexual) health behavior and its contextual components, such as lifestyle-related health issues (gender and health, sexual and reproductive health, health promotion for key populations such migrants, young people and men having sex-with-men, particularly in the field of sexual health and HIV/AIDS).
-She is experienecd in developing, impelmenting, and evaluating health behavior interventions using an evidence-based, theory-guided and systematic approach.
-She works with community-based, participatory research approches and with both qualitative and quantitatie research methods.
+Her area of expertise relates to social science and behavioral research on human (sexual) health behavior and its contextual components, such as lifestyle-related health issues (gender and health, sexual and reproductive health, health promotion for key populations such as migrants, young people and men having sex-with-men, particularly in the field of sexual health and HIV/AIDS).
+She is experienced in developing, implementing, and evaluating health behavior interventions using an evidence-based, theory-guided and systematic approach.
+She works with community-based, participatory research approaches and with both qualitative and quantitative research methods.

-- Research on health behaviour and its determinants, particularly in the area of sexual and reproductive health, e.g. the projects Eurosupport 4, 5, 6.
+- Research on health behavior and its determinants, particularly in the area of sexual and reproductive health, including migration as a social determinant of health

 - Developing, implementing, and evaluating theory-based health promotion interventions targeting different levels (i.e. individuals, social groups, and communities), e.g. the projects Eurosupport 6 and the Treatment Literacy project.